7targets/7targets-docs/_posts/2020-01-20-assistant-dashboard.md

 4. **Tags Filter**:
    - You can filter data based on tags associated with leads or other elements, aiding in the organization and categorization of your work for more targeted analysis.

-**Tabs**:
+## Widgets

-The dashboard comprises several tabs, each of which represents a specific metric or set of data related to your work.
-Here's a closer look at some of the essential tabs:
+The dashboard comprises several widgets, each of which represents a specific metric or set of data related to your work.
+Here's a closer look at some of the essential ones:

 1. **Lead Responses**:
-- This tile tracks the responses received from leads, providing insights into lead engagement.
+- This tracks the responses received from leads, providing insights into lead engagement.

 2. **Engaged Leads**:
-- It displays the number of leads who have shown engagement with your content or outreach emails.
+- It displays the number of leads who have shown engagement with your emails.

 3. **Today's Follow-Ups**:
 - This tile helps you stay organized by showing the follow-up tasks scheduled for the current day.